 Operational Plan 2021-2022 Activity Progress Commentary KI3.4.1 Strengthen the local North Stradbroke Island (Minjerribah) economy.
-Community and Economic Development a) Engage with key stakeholders on Minjerribah to identify and Q1 25.0% deliver initiatives to strengthen the local economy.
-Q2 50.0%
+Communit y and Economic Development a) Engage with key stakeholders on Minjerribah to identify and a) Engage with key stakeholders on Minjerribah to identify and Q1 deliver initiatives to strengthen the local economy.
+Q2 50.0% Q3 75.0%